 How Do You Prevent Ice Burns?

-- The best way to prevent ice burns is to always wear multiple layers of thermals and warm clothes.
+- The best way to prevent ice burns is to always wear multiple layers of thermals and solid warm clothes.
 This is especially important if you are going ice climbing, skiing, or other such activities in cold places.

 - Do not apply a cold pack directly to the skin.
 Place a thick cloth or a towel between your skin and the ice pack.